What makes FINACT unique and crucial - Coordination :: Cooperation :: Collaboration

 Best wishes for a successful and happy new year ahead With 2017 now upon us- and a full year of opportunities and achievements waiting ahead – it is timely to congratulate your organisation on the successes of the past 12 months.
 During 2016, members of Canberra’s vibrant and active Indian community contributed to our city’s multicultural

--> Continue reading Message from the Patron of FINACT
+-> Continue reading Message from Ministers of ACT

 Happy New Year to all those associated with the Federation of Indian Associations of ACT (FINACT) and its numerous member associations – including those recently added to the FINACT umbrella: Indian Students Association – ANU and Sprintz Inc!
 I love this time of year.
 It is the perfect opportunity to look back over the year